Single Price Grid Component | SASS/SCSS | BEM | Responsive

 Hope this helps you understand my thinking.

-1@adonmez04Posted about 1 year ago@bene-volent Yes, that makes sense.
+1@adonmez04Posted over 1 year ago@bene-volent Yes, that makes sense.
 There are some positive and negative things about choosing grid or flexbox.
 It's definitely a personal decision.
 I prefer the simplest way because I want to focus on readable and maintainable code.
 I'm trying to do some responsive design without media queries.
 It works for me with some modern features like

 clamp